-These drawings of the Science Quadrangle (above) are typical of the iterative process of Precinct Studies.
-Each scenario tests a di-erent solution to the identified need for additional science program space and provides options for long-term academic growth as the campus matures.
-The first of these scenarios includes a change to campus circulation around Winston and Salem Halls; when considered in the full context of the campus, this idea proved to be a good solution to both program and circulation needs in this part of the campus.
+These drawings of Davis Field (above) are typical of the iterative process of Precinct Studies.
+Each scenario tests a different solution to the identified need for additional academic program space and provides options for long-term academic growth as the campus matures.
+Both scenarios clarify campus-wide circulation by reestablishing a road up the gentle hillside, and meet the need for additional academic program space.
+Scenario 1 prioritizes maintaining as much of the existing field as possible while Scenario 2 accommodates a new quad framed by the new academic building and Davis Residence Hall.